Nintendo eShop

-A limited variant of the Nintendo eShop for the Nintendo 3DS family was discontinued on July 31, 2020, for various Latin American and Caribbean markets, as well as for the Southeast Asian and Middle Eastern markets.
-A limited variant of the Nintendo eShop for the Wii U was also discontinued at the same day for said Latin American and Caribbean markets.
-As of that date, the ability to download, redownload, and update any software became unavailable, and games using the eShop were also affected.
-It was later announced on July 19, 2022, that the ability to purchase, download, and play new content on the Nintendo eShop for the Wii U and the Nintendo 3DS would be discontinued for the rest of the world on March 27, 2023, with the ability to add credit cards ceasing by May 23, 2022, followed by the inability to add funds by August 29, of the same year (except for users who linked their Nintendo Network ID with their Nintendo Account, who can add funds until March 27, 2023).
-Redownloading previously purchased content,updating and free themes will remain available.

-Features
+Key features

-Initially, the two versions of the Nintendo eShop between the Nintendo 3DS and Wii U were independent of each other.
+Initially, the two versions of the Nintendo eShop between the Wii U and Nintendo 3DS were independent of each other.
 Whilst this remains largely true, after the implementation of Nintendo Network ID for the Nintendo 3DS, users that register the same ID account between both systems (currently at one time per console) can share a combined funds balance, home address, saved credit and debit card information, wish list entries, and (formerly) linked Club Nintendo accounts.
 With the release of the Nintendo Switch version of the Nintendo eShop, the balance stored on a Nintendo Network ID can be shared or transferred to a Nintendo Account to be spent on the Nintendo Switch.

 The eShop stores a record of all downloads and purchases, allowing users to re-download previously purchased software at no additional charge, provided the software is still available on the eShop.
 Downloads can be started immediately, or they can be queued up and be pushed to the console while it is not in use or when the eShop application is not running.
 Users upgrading from a Nintendo DSi system can transfer their previous DSiware purchases to the Nintendo 3DS, with limited exceptions, such as Flipnote Studio.
 A December 2011 update enabled a similar feature allowing users to transfer their purchases between 3DS systems.
 Before the implementation of Nintendo Network ID for the Nintendo 3DS in December 2013, only five transfers between Nintendo 3DS systems were permitted.
 The limit on system transfers has since been permanently waived.

-Availability
+Region availability

-Nintendo eShop is available in 51 countries:
+As of September 2025, the Nintendo eShop is available in 50 markets: